Are these the best 5G stocks to watch?

 5G and the fourth industrial revolution

-With the launch of 5G in 2019, its rollout is still in progress.
-At its peak, 5G is expected to be up to 100 times faster than 4G.8
+At its peak, 5G is expected to be up to 100 times faster than 4G.

 But 5G is about much more than downloading films quicker or delivering faster connectivity on your smartphone.
 It marks a huge technological jump that’s expected to have a big impact on what’s being dubbed ‘the fourth industrial revolution’.
 It’s said that 5G will unlock a wave of new technologies, spanning everything from artificial intelligence (AI) and machine learning to automation and autonomous vehicles.